 Truth be told, there’s simply no way to know when it’ll decide that it’s had enough and simply decide to stop working.

 The thing is, when your aging SSD actually goes bad on you won’t really matter once you start making regular backups of the data on it.

 When the drive finally goes belly up you’ll be able to simply install a new SSD in its place and then restore Windows and all of your programs and files from the backup.
 Within just a few minutes you’ll be right back where you left off before the old SSD died.

-While there are indeed valid reasons for replacing a three year old SSD that’s still working just fine with a newer model (such as needing more storage space), fear of the current drive failing isn’t one of them as long as you have a recent backup on hand.
+While there are indeed valid reasons for replacing a four year old SSD that’s still working just fine with a newer model (such as needing more storage space), fear of the current drive failing isn’t one of them as long as you have a recent backup on hand.